belozierov/SwiftCoroutine/README.md

 ### Futures and Promises

 The futures and promises approach takes the usage of asynchronous code to the next level.
-It is a convenient mechanism to synchronise asynchronous code and has become a part of the async/await pattern.
+It is a convenient mechanism to synchronize asynchronous code and has become a part of the async/await pattern.
 If coroutines are a skeleton, then futures and promises are its muscles.

 Futures and promises are represented by the corresponding `CoFuture` class and its `CoPromise` subclass. `CoFuture` is a holder for a result that will be provided later.